-CELS runs a series of lunchtime seminars which are delivered either in-person or via online webinar during the Michaelmas and Lent terms.
+CELS runs a series of seminars which are delivered either in-person or via online webinar during the Michaelmas and Lent terms.
 These seminars provide a platform for the presentation of new ideas by leading scholars from inside and outside the university.
-The lunchtime seminars address topical issues of European Union Law and Comparative Law, with a view to using collective debate as a forum for developing and disseminating ideas, and producing high quality research publications which contribute to an understanding of major issues in the European Union.
-There is a close link between the CELS Lunchtime Seminar series and the Cambridge Yearbook of European Legal Studies (CYELS).
-Papers generated from most of these seminars are published as articles in the CYELS.
+The seminars address topical issues of European Union Law and Comparative Law, with a view to using collective debate as a forum for developing and disseminating ideas, and producing high quality research publications which contribute to an understanding of major issues in the European Union.
+There is a close link between the CELS seminars and the Cambridge Yearbook of European Legal Studies (CYELS).
+Papers generated from many of these seminars are published as articles in the CYELS.

-These webinars are open to members of the University and to the general public.
+These events are open to members of the University and to the general public (unless otherwise stated).
 Registration details are available below.
-The lunchtime seminars take place from 1-2pm on Wednesdays (unless otherwise stated).
 There is no charge to attend the seminar.

 |||